OSDeploy/GitBook/drivers/model-driver-automation/scconfigmgr.md

 ## Suggestion - Extract Directory

 The ability to Extract the Drivers to a separate Driver Repository is something I would like to see added in the future.
-I like to keep the Downloaded Driver Packs separate from the Extracted Driver Packs.
-I can easily overcome this by a simple Robocopy
+I like to keep the Downloaded Driver Packs separate from the Extracted Driver Packs, but I can easily overcome this with a simple Robocopy

 ```
-robocopy D:\Drivers\Download\Packs-Model\Win10\Dell D:\Drivers\Extract\Packs-Model\Win10\Dell *.* /e /move /xd "Driver Cab"
+robocopy D:\Drivers\Download\Model\Dell D:\Drivers\Extract\Model\Dell *.* /e /move /xd "Driver Cab"
 ```

 ---